U-99

 12 Jul 1940.
 On 12 July, 1940, the Estonian steamer Merisaar was ordered by U-99 to sail to Bordeaux, France (the port was then already under German control).
 Her captain complied but on the way there she was sunk (on July 15th) by bombs from a German aircraft south of Queenstown.

 3 Nov 1940.
 At 2250hrs on 3 November, 1940, one of the most dramatic battles of the U-boat war began.
 U-99 attacked the armed merchant cruisers HMS Laurentic and HMS Patroclus.
-They were both sunk within seven hours in which the U-boat fired ten torpedoes and four rounds with the deck gun, while the vessels returned fire without damaging the U-boat.
+They were both sunk within seven hours, during which the U-boat fired ten torpedoes and four rounds from the deck gun, while the vessels returned fire without damaging the U-boat.

 Men lost from U-boats